rudiuhrig/PetStart/README.md

+# PetStart

+PetStart is a simple pet shop management application.
+This application is for learning purposes only and is incomplete.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.